Just-In-N-Out/Just-In-N-Out/README.md

 ## About Me

-I'm a security-focused engineer finishing my B.S. in Software Engineering at **Arizona State University**, accepted to **Georgia Tech's OMSCY program** for Fall 2026.
+I'm a security-focused engineer finishing my B.S. in Software Engineering at **Arizona State University**, accepted to **Georgia Tech's MSCY program** for Fall 2026.
 I build systems with security designed in from the start — I've implemented three-layer prompt injection defenses, thread-safe rate limiters, and row-level security across production projects.
 My edge is that I can red-team a system and build the fix.

 My focus is the intersection of **agentic AI security** and **secure systems design** — specifically: